 Influenced by her professor’s story about destiny, Izzy visits a Tarot Witch (Greer Morrison), who can tell right away that Izzy is depressed and has always had trouble fitting in.
 The Witch says that this is because she’s an indigo child, which means she belongs to a chosen generation that will have to be strong when “heavy shit goes down” during her lifetime.
 The Witch offers Izzy a more elaborate reading for the price of $25.
 Izzy declines because it’s out of her budget.
 Instead she bargains for a $5 Tarot Special.
 The first card The Witch pulls from her Tarot deck has a picture of a skeletal figure holding a scythe, with the word “Death” written underneath.

 Izzy returns to her apartment with two items: a bottle of Tanqueray and a small green Tarot Book.
 Her roommates act concerned.
 Izzy passes out on the couch, cradling the bottle of liquor.
 She wakes up to the sound of knocking on the door, gets up, and looks through the peephole on the front door.
 She sees Lenny in his Jocasta costume.
-She rubs her forehead and goes back to bed.
+Confused, she goes back to bed.
 Selma comes to the door in a bathrobe and gives Lenny a canister of Vicodin in exchange for a wad of cash.
 She also invites him to spend the night.
-They have loud and violent-sounding sex, which Izzy overhears from the other room.
+They have violent-sounding sex, which Izzy overhears from the other room.

 At night, Izzy works on her book while Ursula attempts to write an essay for Greg that’s due the next day in class.
 Selma comes home with a bag from the drugstore containing various canisters of pills.
 She and Ursula leave the apartment together to go out to a restaurant in Brooklyn.
 They make a point of leaving Izzy alone.
 Immediately Izzy takes the pills and blends them with Tanqueray.
 She passes out on the couch.
-In the middle of the night, Lenny—dressed as the Grim Reaper—climbs through the window.
+In the middle of the night, Lenny (disguised as Grim Reaper) climbs through the window.
 He and Izzy exchange few words, though it seems like they’re about to do the nasty.
-A montage shows the Manhattan streets in the middle of the night, looking barren and dead.
+A montage renders Manhattan barren-and-lifeless at night.

 Back in writing class, where Izzy’s still absent, a heated debate takes place regarding The Bell Jar by Sylvia Plath.
 One student named Jones (Gabriel Schwartz) holds the opinion that Plath only killed herself to be dramatic.
 Greg seems to side with Jones, while the girls in the class disagree with him.
 Ursula gives a passionate defense of Plath, saying that she was such a great writer that it doesn’t matter “how much of a cunt she was to her friends.”
 Greg appears shocked by Ursula’s choice of words.